 Pain in the buttock and upper thigh is often due to inflammation of the large muscles that stabilise the hip and straighten the leg.
 There may also be inflammation at the tip of the thigh bone where the the tendons of these muscles inset.
 Often pain is felt when lying on the painful side.
 Sometimes symptoms come on after a change in exercise regimen or following trauma.
 A range of treatments include rest, anti-inflammatory medications, stretches, injections and shock-wave therapy.

 For many people, occasional use of a simple pain-killer such as paracetamol may be all that is needed to keep their symptoms under control.
 Non-steroidal anti-inflammatories (such as ibuprofen) are often more effective but can have significant side-effects.
-Dietary supplements will not make any difference to the symptoms if there is significant joint disease.
+Stronger pain killers containing opiates can become addictive and are best avoided.
+Dietary supplements such as glucosamine tend to not make any difference.
+Although not part of mainstream medicine, many patients report finding turmeric helpful.

-There is good evidence that regular low-impact exercise such as cycling, swimming or pilates can help maintain hip flexibility and stave-of surgery.
-If on a bike, set the seat high with the handle-bars not too far-forward.
+Often patients seek help when their hip pain makes maintaining their active lifestyle difficult.
+There is however good evidence that regular low-impact exercise such as cycling, swimming or pilates can help maintain hip flexibility and stave-of surgery.
+If on a bike, set the seat high with the handle-bars not too far forward.
 Swimmers may find breast-stroke uncomfortable but crawl tends to be well tolerated.
-Higher impact sports like running or squash can irritate the hips.
+Higher impact sports like road running or squash can irritate the hips; moving over to racquetball or an inclined treadmill can help.

 If the hip is very worn and painful, treatment with a physiotherapist will not cure the problem.
 However, working with a therapist will help build core strength, making some activities of daily living easier.
 This will also facilitate your recovery if surgery is eventually needed.
 For other hip conditions such trochanteric pain syndrome, physical therapy represents the mainstay of treatment.